Tactile hallucinations involve an abnormal or false sensation of touch or perception of movement on the skin or inside the body.

 Although auditory and visual hallucinations were the most common symptoms, tactile hallucinations occurred in 27 percent of respondents.

-In a 2016 study, out of 200 surveyed persons with schizophrenia, more than 50 percent had experienced visual or tactile hallucinations.
+In a 2016 study, out of 200 surveyed persons with schizophrenia, more than

 Some individuals will experience the sensation of animals or people around or near them or feel as though they are floating.
 Many people with Parkinson’s disease have some understanding that the sensation is not real as it is happening.